Tersect-Browser/Tersect-browser/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+### To set up data for the Genome Browser extension
+This extension requires data for tracks to be hosted within the Tersect-browser project folder structure.
+Copy the reference sequence, index, and at least one of the VCF and corresponding TBI files (in this case 002) to the following folder:
+- `ls Tersect-browser/~/mongo-data/gp_data_copy/`
+  - SL2.50.fa
+  - SL2.50.fa.fai
+  - RF_002_SZAXPI009284-57.vcf.gz.snpeff.vcf.gz
+  - RF_002_SZAXPI009284-57.vcf.gz.snpeff.tbi.vcf.gz

+Once downloaded, you should be able to deploy Tersect Browser and view these tracks.
+Deployment now takes an extra step, as the Genome Browser extension needs to be deployed separately to the main Browser:
+- `mongod --dbpath ~/mongo-data`
+- `cd {path-to}/Tersect-browser/extension/genome-browser`
+  - `nvm use 18`
+  - `source .tersect/bin/activate`
+  - `npm start`
+- `cd {path-to}/Tersect-browser`
+  - `nvm use 16`
+  - `source .tersect/bin/activate`
+  - `npm start`

+This should deploy the Tersect Browser and the Genome Browser component, which can be accessed by clicking on the binoculars button.
+Open the track selector of the Genome Browser, and select the reference genome and the accession that you downloaded the files for (in this case S.lyc LA2838A).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.